On the Convergence and Straightness of Rectified Flow: Existence and uniqueness of Rectified flow

-\subsection{Existence and uniqueness of Rectified flow}
+\section{{Existence and uniqueness of Rectified flow}}

 Prior works \cite{liu2023flow, liu2022rectified} assume (also Section \ref{sec: convergence rate}) that the velocity is Lipschitz smooth, which is a sufficient condition for the existence of a unique solution to ODE \eqref{eq: ode-true}.
-However, such conditions are restrictive, even in some simple cases.
-For example, when $X_1$ follows a simple 2-mixture of Gaussian distribution, the global Lipschitz condition does not hold or may hold with a large constant.
+However, such conditions could be restrictive in practice.
 In this section, we will work with somewhat more pragmatic conditions on the true velocity functions $v_t$.
-Consider the non-stochastic version of ODE \eqref{eq: ode-true}, i.e.,
+Recall ODE \eqref{eq: modified ode}, i.e.,

-For clarity, we denote the solution of the above ODE as $Z_t(z_0)$ in contrast to the solution $Z_t$ of the ODE \eqref{eq: ode-true}, which has a random starting point.

 \begin{definition} For a positive integer $k$, a function $f: \bbR^d \to \bbR^d$ is said to be $\cC^{k}$ if it is $k$-times continuously differentiable.
 Additionally, $f$ is called a $\cC^{1,1}$ function if $f$ is a $\cC^1$ function and its Jacobian is locally Lipschitz, i.e., for every $x\in \bbR^d$, there exists $\delta >0$ and $L_{loc}>0$ (which may depend on $x$) such that